blu-1337/yt-comment-posting-bot/README.md

 # To be fixed:
 1. counter resets to 0 sometimes
-2. if page takes too long to load the scrip quits
+2. if page takes too long to load the script quits
-3. task scheduler appears to not be runnig properly with script at 1 AM in the night
+3. task scheduler appears to not be runnig properly with script at 1 AM for example in the night